 All guidelines/protocols to mitigate the impact of COVID-19 will be shared as soon as any change in protocol is made.
 Reevaluation criteria include regional COVID-19 cases, hospitalization trends, and vaccination rates in the Roanoke Valley region, as well as updated guidance from the Centers for Disease Control (CDC), the Virginia Department of Health (VDH), and the governor’s office.

 University officials consulted with regional VDH officials about the recent CDC guidance encouraging masks indoors for vaccinated individuals.
 Based upon the significant increase in and high transmission rates of COVID-19 in the Roanoke Valley region, VDH recommended that Hollins require masks indoors (including in cars when w/others) on campus.
-This step, along with a fully vaccinated campus, is our best defense against the highly contagious Delta variant.
+This step, along with a fully vaccinated campus, is our best defense against COVID-19.
 Therefore, in accordance with this public health recommendation, masks will be required for all campus community members in all indoor areas, except for individual offices (when alone) and in residential hall rooms (in accordance with guidance in the student handbook).
 Masks should be worn when students are gathered in common areas of residence halls.
-In the dining hall, masks will be required while standing in line but may be removed while eating or drinking at a table.
-This indoor masking mandate begins Wednesday, August 18, 2021, and will continue until further notice.
+In the dining hall, masks should be removed only while actively eating or drinking at a table.
+This indoor masking mandate will continue until further notice.

 Limited Residence Hall/Campus Visitation: